 Bagged snacks are on the rise for 2020, but not the notoriously greasy, deep fried chips of the past that can easily sabotage a healthy eater’s diet.
 Instead, puffed snacks are satisfying cravings and providing the crunch consumers love.
-Beet, kale and quinoa snacks are gaining steam, and whey protein crisps especially resonate with consumer snacking trends due to their texture, added nutritional benefits and ability to be incorporated into indulgent snacks while reducing fat and calories.
+Beet, kale and quinoa snacks are gaining steam, and whey protein crisps especially resonate with consumer snacking trends (Mail this link) due to their texture, added nutritional benefits and ability to be incorporated into indulgent snacks while reducing fat and calories.

 As the topic of climate change continues to make headlines, consumers are increasingly aware of their personal choices and the impact they have on the environment.
 Not only do consumers want responsible packaging and recognizable ingredients; they want to know where those ingredients come from.
 Sustainability initiatives and the integrity of a manufacturer’s supply chain are being scrutinized more closely.
-Ingredients such as whey protein, a product derived from the cheese-making process, is an example of an “upcycled” ingredient, which helps eliminate waste.
+Ingredients such as whey protein, a product derived from the cheese-making process (Mail this link), is an example of an “upcycled” ingredient, which helps eliminate waste.
 Consumers are increasingly seeking out upcycled ingredients, as well as improved biodegradability of packaging and other associated materials.

 Tracing ingredients back through a chain of custody that upholds ethical standards and maintains the highest quality is important to many consumers and has been a priority for many food and beverage manufacturers.
 Deeper scrutiny of how every ingredient on a label is sourced is expected to only increase in 2020.